A Beauty That Comes

 - A periareolar incision goes around the areola, which is the area of dark skin around the nipple.
 Because this incision is located where the skin changes color, the resulting scar is very well camouflaged.
 Though a periareolar incision works best on patients with large areolas, it may also be appropriate for patients with smaller areolas, depending on the specifics of their surgeries.

 - A transaxillary incision, though less common, is the preferred method for some patients.
 This incision goes through the armpit, leaving no scar on the breast.
 This incision offers less control for the doctor, but is still a good option for some patients, especially those receiving saline implants.

-Dr. Chang will advise you on his recommendations for a size that fits your frame and your goals.
+Dr. Chang will advise you on a recommendation for a size that fits your frame and your goals.
 Though you may like the look of a celebrity’s or a friend’s breasts, keep in mind that every body is different.
 Your height, weight, and proportions are unique, so it’s important to choose the size that looks best on your body, not somebody else’s.

 Implants can be placed under the pectoralis muscle (submuscular) or above the muscle (subglandular).
 Dr. Chang typically prefers submuscular placement, as it reduces the risk of such cosmetic complications as rippling, where the implant is visible under the skin, and capsular contracture.
 Submuscular placement is usually better for women with less breast tissue.

 Dr. Chang will evaluate your tissue and risk factors and help you choose which option is appropriate for you.

 For more information about breast augmentation and answers to common questions, please view our FAQ page.